 Bushfire information for primary care in Melbourne’s north west

 We know many people have friends and family affected by the bushfires.
-Our thoughts are with people in the affected areas, firefighters, first responders, primary care workers and everyone experiencing this crisis.
+Our thoughts are with people in the affected areas, firefighters, first responders, primary care workers and others experiencing this crisis.

 This page will be updated as more information comes to hand.